Tom Cherones

 Thomas Harry Cherones, Jr. (/tʃʌˈroʊnɛs/ chə-ROH-ness; born September 11, 1939) is an American director and producer of several TV series.
 He is best known for his work on Seinfeld, where he directed 81 of the 86 episodes of the first five seasons.
 For his work directing the series, he won a Directors Guild of America Award, and a Primetime Emmy Award as producer.

 Early life

-Cherones was born and raised in Tuscaloosa, Alabama, where his father, Tom Cherones, Sr. operated a radio and TV repair shop.
+Cherones was born and raised in Tuscaloosa, Alabama, where his father, Tom Cherones, Sr. operated a radio and television repair shop.
 His grandfather was a Greek immigrant.
 His mother was Hazel Belle Hyche.
 He has a younger brother, Bill Cherones, who also worked in Hollywood.

-Cherones graduated from the University of New Mexico in 1961 with a bachelor's degree in journalism and received a MA in Telecommunications from the University of Alabama in 1966.
+Cherones graduated from the University of New Mexico in 1961 with a bachelor's degree in journalism and received a master's degree in telecommunications from the University of Alabama in 1966.
 From 1961 to 1965, he was a lieutenant in the United States Navy.